minshi123/gitlab/doc/development/fe_guide/graphql.md

 - `hasPreviousPage` and `hasNextPage` allow us to check if there are more pages available before or after the current page.

 When we fetch data with a connection type, we can pass cursor as `after` or `before` parameter, indicating a starting or ending point of our pagination.
-They should be followed with `first` or `last` parameter respectively to indicate _how many_ items do we want to fetch after or before a given endpoint.
+They should be followed with `first` or `last` parameter respectively to indicate _how many_ items we want to fetch after or before a given endpoint.

 For example, here we're fetching 10 designs after a cursor:

 ```javascript
 query {